Flagsmith/flagsmith-docs/docs/managing-identities.md

 # Identities

+Feature flags are great, but they can be a very blunt tool, only allowing you to enable or disable flags across your entire user base.
+In order to target users more precisely, and to be able to perform [staged feature rollouts](staged-feature-rollouts.md), you need to *Identify your Users*.

 Identities are created within Bullet Train automatically the first time they are identified from your client SDKs.
 Generally you'd make a call to identify a user with a unique string/id whenever they log into your app/site.

-Identity features can be overridden from your environment defaults.
+The SDK will then send an API message to the Bullet Train API, with the relevant Identity information.

+Once you have uniquely identified a user, you can then override features for that user from your environment defaults.
+For example, you've pushed a feature into production, but the relevant feature flag is still hiding that feature to all of your users.
+You can now override that flag for your own user, and test that feature.
+Once you are happy with everything, you can roll that feature out to all of your users by enabling the flag itself.

+ Identities are specific and indivdual for each Environment within your project.
 For example, joe@yourwebsite.com would be a different identity in your development environment to the one in production, and they can have different features enabled for each environment.

 ## Identity Feature Flags

 By default, Identities receive the default flags for their environment.
-The main use for identities is to be able to override flags and configs on a per-identity basis.
-You can do this by navigating to the Users page, finding the user and modifying their flags.
+The main use-case for identities is to be able to override flags and configs on a per-identity basis.
+You can do this by navigating to the Users page, finding the User and modifying their Flags.

 ## Identity Traits